Efficient High-Dimensional Entangled State Analyzer with Linear Optics: Supplemental Material

-With $\ket{c_j}$ the state of the control qubits and $\{\ket{c_0}, \ket{c_1}, \ldots, \ket{c_{\frac{d}{2} - 1}}\}$ spanning a basis, for example the computational basis.
-In the protocol, the following operations are applied to flip and excite the quantum emitter twice controlled on one mode of the control register. \begin{enumerate} \item Flip the quantum emitter controlled on one of the modes in the superposition of control qubits such that it is in the bright state. \item Excite the quantum emitter to emit a photon in time-bin $a_i$. \item Excite the quantum emitter time $\Delta t$ later to emit a photon in time-bin $b_i = a_i + 1$. \item Execute step $1$ again to flip the quantum emitter back to the original (dark) state. \end{enumerate} This results in the emission of two photons in successive time-bins that are routed to the correct spatial mode and delayed according to that spatial mode.
-From here on 'emitting two photons' refers to the procedure above.
+With $\ket{c_j}$ the state of the control qubits and $\{\ket{c_0}, \ket{c_1}, \ldots, \ket{c_{(d/2) - 1}}\}$ spanning a basis, for example the computational basis.
+In the protocol, the following operations are applied to flip and excite the quantum emitter twice controlled on one mode of the control register. \begin{enumerate} \item Flip the quantum emitter controlled on one of the modes $\ket{c_j}$ in the superposition of control qubits such that it is in the dark state corresponding to that mode. \item Excite the quantum emitter to emit a photon for all states except $\ket{c_j}$. \item Excite the quantum emitter in the next time-bin to emit a photon for all states except $\ket{c_j}$. \item Execute step $1$ again to flip the quantum emitter back to the bright state. \end{enumerate} We call this pulse sequence to emit two consecutive photons '$U^j_{\text{em}}$', where the superscript $j$ corresponds to a specific control mode $\ket{c_j}$.

 Now we have all the elements to build up the state of the auxiliary photons.
-Time-bins $a_0$ and $b_0$ occur in $\frac{d}{2} - 1$ modes in Eq.~(\ref{eq:31}), so we start by creating these time-bins in all modes.
-We are free to choose the time-bins of these photons as $a_0 = 0$ and $b_0 = 1$.
+We emit photons in time-bins $0$ and $1$ corresponding to all modes except $\ket{c_{\frac{d}{2} - 1}}$, so we start with operation $U^{\frac{d}{2} - 1}_{\text{em}}$.
+The state after this operation is: